 At the same time, the wind-up radio wasn’t Baylis’s only achievement.
 He also empowered countless people with disabilities, thanks to hundreds of Orange Aid devices.

 Unfortunately, despite all of his accomplishments, Baylis died somewhat penniless.
 He was forced to turn to the speaking circuit to make money and struggled in a constant battle to protect his patents.

-In 2015, Baylis was given some recognition for his efforts to improve patent law, when he received the OBE for his attempt to make intellectual property theft into a criminal offence.
+In 2015, Baylis was given some recognition for his efforts to improve patent law when he received the OBE for his attempt to make intellectual property theft into a criminal offense.
 He claimed that talking to the Queen at the event was like catching up with an “old mate.”

-Despite his wacky behaviours and eccentricity, Baylis was always committed to making the world a better place.
+Despite his wacky behaviors and eccentricity, Baylis was always committed to making the world a better place.

 Through his battles with the patent office, his ongoing inventions, and his countless speaker sessions, Baylis inspired thousands.